YurgFS/FS25_Yurg_Custom_Pack/README.md

 - lifetime of vehicle used to calculate price drop, in months (x10)
 - time to complete worn (x10)
 - motor start duration reduced to 1.5s
-- additional color configurations (except Krone)
+- additional color configurations
+  - no color configurations yet for Krone, Ropa, Dewulf, Oxbo and Iseki
+  - it requires to include i3d files making the pack size bigger
+  - I will probably add some of them, tell me which ones you prefer

 And the ones made on some vehicles and implements:
 - additional motors (real hp based on torque, rpm...) with higher max speeds (and fuel consumption)